-Forests make important, positive contributions to the quality of life for Mississippians by providing jobs, a wealth of forest products, improved water quality, clean air, livestock forage areas, abundant wildlife habitat, recreational experiences, and economic benefits.
+Forests make important, positive contributions to the quality of life for Mississippians by providing almost 62,000 jobs, a wealth of forest products, improved water quality, livestock forage areas, open spaces, abundant wildlife habitat, recreational experiences and economic benefits.
+In Mississippi, the forestry and forest products industry has a \$12.79 billion economic impact every year.